azrle/azrle.github.io/_posts/2021-07-25-linux-namespace-with-aws-memo.md

 bash: fork: Cannot allocate memory
 ```

-The second `date` encounter an `ENOMEM` error.
+The second `date` encounters an `ENOMEM` error.
 The reason behind is that the first `date` is the init process for the namespace and it ends.
 As the result, no more process can be created inside the namespace as the init is dead.
 Attempts will fail with `ENOMEM` error.

 To solve this, we need `--fork` option.
 ```